 A mentor is a member of the community who has professional expertise or experience and knowledge in the area of study you have chosen to explore.
-You mentor must also:

-- be at least 21 years old.

-- not be a family member.
+Your mentor also must be at least 21 years old and must not be an immediate family member.

-- not be a current employer.